primeau/Larn/README.md

 bugs:
 - altars are badly broken
+- cast lit at throne - gnome king == black spot
+- should lit 'discover' beyond where player has seen?
 - monsters move before missile spells are complete
 - missile char stays visible sometimes
 - monsters don't advance after range attacks (probably due to 2x monster move "fix")
+- it looks like sometimes monster still attack twice
 - cell shows in previous location when descending H -> V1
 - monsters can get trapped on edge of screen in wizard mode
 - cells not revealed when blind